Speeding up ReSharper (and Visual Studio)

 The ultimate step is to clear the Enable code analysis check box.
 This will disable the design-time inspection, but you will still be able to run code inspection in the desired scope when you need it.

 Unit Testing check box will disable all ReSharper unit testing features and save some memory.: here you can disable ReSharper features that you do not use.
 For example, clearing the

 Store solution caches in: selector, choose 'System TEMP' or any custom folder.
 If your solution is not under a VCS, you can also choose 'Solution folder'.
-It is not recommended to choose 'User local settings folder' (%LOCALAPPDATA%) The problem with this folder is that Visual Studio's directory watcher is triggered each time ReSharper writes to this folder, which happens very often.: in the
+It is recommended to choose a custom folder.
+The problem with the 'User local settings folder' (%LOCALAPPDATA%) is that Visual Studio's directory watcher could be triggered when ReSharper writes to this folder, which happens very often.: in the

 ReSharper IntelliSense or turn it off completely and fall back to native Visual Studio's IntelliSense.
 Here is what you can disable, starting from minimum disabled features:: you may need to configure this if you experience slowdowns on typing.
 Similarly to code inspection, you can disable specific parts of